University of Texas at El Paso Academic Catalog

 Transfer Students Seeking Degrees in Education

-Undergraduate transfer students seeking a bachelor's degree in Education must submit an application for admission and original copies of their transcripts to the Office of Admissions and Recruitment, located in the Mike Loya Academic Services Building.
+Undergraduate transfer students seeking a BSED must submit an application for admission and original copies of their transcripts to the Office of Admissions and Recruitment, located in the Mike Loya Academic Services Building.
 Transfer students cannot be advised in the College of Education until a written evaluation of previous academic work has been prepared by the Office of Admissions and Recruitment.

 Alternative Certification Program

-The College of Education offers an alternative certification program for students who have already completed a bachelor's degree (in any area) and wish to become early childhood/elementary education, middle grades, secondary, or all-level Texas certified teachers.
+The College of Education offers an alternative certification program (ACP) with or without a masters degree for students who have already completed a bachelors degree (in any area) and who wish to become early childhood/elementary education, middle grades, secondary, or all-level Texas certified teachers.

 For information about admission, fees, and program requirements, visit the Center for Student Success website (CSS) office at: